lexasss/carla-mirror/README.md

 - [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) to inspect the shader (run `glslViewer ./shaders/zoom_x.frag "path/to/some/image.png"`)
 - [glslang@12.1](https://github.com/KhronosGroup/glslang) for GLSL Linter extension to be set in `Validator Path` in its settings (clone this repo)

-### PIP virtual environment
+### Virtual environment and installing dependencies

-Activate the virtual environment by launching `run_env.bat` from the VS Code terminal
+After cloning the project, run the following scripts form the VS Code terminal
+ - `env.bat` to create the virtual environment,
+ - `install.bat` to install dependencies